What is CBD

 What exactly is cannabidiol (CBD)?

-CBD, spelled out Cannabidiol, is a chemical compound from the group of cannabinoids.
+CBD, spelled out as Cannabidiol, is a chemical compound from the group of cannabinoids.

 How does CBD work in the body?

-CBD works through the so-called endocannabinoid system (ECS) – a body’s own regulatory system that is responsible for pain perception, sleep, mood, appetite, and immune responses, among other things.
+CBD works through the so-called endocannabinoid system (ECS) – a bodily self-regulating system that is responsible, among other things, for pain perception, sleep, mood, appetite, and immune responses.

-In many European countries, including Germany and Austria, CBD is generally legal, provided certain conditions are met.
+In many European countries, including Germany and Austria, CBD is basically lawful, provided certain conditions are met.

 What is the difference between CBD and THC?

-CBD is now available in numerous forms – depending on the intended use.
+CBD is available today in numerous forms – depending on the purpose of use.

 Are there side effects with CBD?